omkarcloud/botasaurus/README.md

 ![starter-scraper-demo-readme](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/starter-scraper-demo-readme.png)

-Finally, visit http://localhost:3000/api-integration to see how to access the Scraper via API.
+Finally, visit http://localhost:3000/api-integration to see how to access the scraper via API.

 ![starter-scraper-demo-api](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/starter-scraper-demo-api.png)

-The API Documentation is generated dynamically based on your Scraper's Inputs, Sorts, Filters, etc., and is unique to your Scraper.
+The API documentation is generated dynamically based on your scraper's inputs, sorts, filters, etc., and is unique to your scraper.

-So, whenever you need to run the Scraper via API, visit this tab and copy the code specific to your Scraper.
+So, whenever you need to run the scraper via API, visit this tab and copy the code specific to your scraper.

-### How to create a UI Scraper using Botasaurus?
+### How to create a UI scraper using Botasaurus?

-Creating a UI Scraper with Botasaurus is a simple 3-step process:
+Creating a UI scraper with Botasaurus is a simple 3-step process:
-1. Create your Scraper function
+1. Create your scraper function
-2. Add the Scraper to the Server using 1 line of code
+2. Add the scraper to the server using 1 line of code
-3. Define the input controls for the Scraper
+3. Define the input controls for the scraper

 To understand these steps, let's go through the code of the Botasaurus Starter Template that you just ran.

 #### Step 1: Create the Scraper Function

-In `src/scrape_heading_task.py`, we define a scraping function which basically does the following:
+In `src/scrape_heading_task.py`, we define a scraping function that basically does the following:

 1. Receives a `data` object and extracts the "link".
 2. Retrieves the HTML content of the webpage using the "link".
 3. Converts the HTML into a BeautifulSoup object.
-4. Locates the heading element, extracts its text content and returns it.
+4. Locates the heading element, extracts its text content, and returns it.

 ```python
 from botasaurus.request import request, Request